-We spoke with seven people who used the service, one relative and two health care professionals.
-We also spoke with the nurse on duty, three care workers, three business managers and the registered manager.
+We spoke with five people who lived in the home, three relatives and one health care professional.
+We also spoke with three care workers, the cook and the registered manager.
 Throughout the day, we observed care practice, the administration of medicines as well as general interactions between the people and staff.